International Externship Programs

 - The tension between trademarks and geographical indications

 The program will feature guest presenters from European law firms and businesses who will also host the externships in which students will participate after the seminar.
-To learn more about the Europe-IP program, review this brochure [link to brochure, which is a PDF or is using a PDF a no-no].
+To learn more about the Europe-IP program, review this brochure.
+Please note the brochure is an example from summer 2019 and gives students an idea of what to expect in the program.
+The 2020 program was cancelled due to the global pandemic.

 Past placements have included DFMG Solicitors (Dublin), DeGaulle Fleurance and Associes (Paris), Grau & Angulo (Barcelona), Swarovski (Liechtenstein), Cleveland Scott York (London), AKRAN (Rome), Armengaud Guerlain (Paris), Grünecker (Munich), Trevisan & Cuonzo Avvocati (Milano), Curell Suñol SLP (Barcelona), Casalonga Avocats (Paris), Boehmert & Boehmert (Berlin), and Noerr LLP (Alicante).